Program for 2012 SMPTE Annual Technical Conference

 - 14:45 Optimised IP multicast architectures for real-time digital workflows

 - Real-time digital workflows are now commonly being distributed over Internet Protocol (IP) networks, across the entire broadcast chain from production to distribution.
 Many deployments are leveraging IP multicast for optimising the delivery of a source to a set of diverse end points such as video servers, quality control units, video monitoring, time & sync slaves, etc. This paper focuses on the evolution of IP multicast delivery, architectural best practices, security considerations and hardware performance requirements.Presenter bio: Thomas Kernen is a Consulting Systems Engineer in Cisco's European Enterprise Networking architecture team.
 His main area of focus is defining architectures for transforming the broadcast industry to an All IP Video infrastructure.
-Thomas is a member of the IEEE Communications and Broadcast Societies, and the Society of Motion Picture & Television Engineers (SMPTE) and the Royal Television Society (RTS).
+Thomas is a member of the IEEE Communications and Broadcast Societies, the Society of Motion Picture & Television Engineers (SMPTE) and the Royal Television Society (RTS).
 He is active within a number of trade and industry organisations including the Digital Video Broadcasting (DVB) Project, the SMPTE Standards Committees and the European Brodcasting Union (EBU) working groups.
 Prior to joining Cisco, Thomas spent ten years with various telecoms operators, including a FTTH triple play operator, for whom he developed their video architecture.

 - 15:15 Being The Change You Wish To See: Changing Broadcast Schedules Right Up To Air